This film shows an idyllic picture of life in the Victorian capital of Melbourne in the mid 1960s.

 The female lead is played by Adelaide born actress Elspeth Ballantyne, who would find success in the ABC soap opera Bellbird (1967-77), followed by the iconic role of Meg Jackson/Morris in Prisoner (1979-1986).

-Each film covers employment, industry, education, sport, health care, shopping, religion, night-life, and art.
+Each film in the series covers employment, industry, education, sport, health care, shopping, religion, night-life, and art.